Do I Really Need Amazon Prime?

 I use Prime Gaming to get occasional free in-game content from videogame publishers whose video games I mostly play.

-My Amazon Prime Membership mainly fulfills my entertainment needs through Prime Video while I eat during mealtimes and breaks from schoolwork and writing.
+My AP Membership mainly fulfills my entertainment needs during mealtimes and breaks from schoolwork and writing.

 When I don’t use Amazon Prime